LBHackney-IT/API-Playbook/docs/centralised_logging.md

 With a consistent standard of logging.
 Logs can be scrutinised by a person or be consumed by another tool to extend our insight capabilities.

-** Log Properties **
+### Log Properties
 Possible properties for a log entry could include:

-1. Date
+- Date
-2. Type of entry eg Information, Debug, Warning, Error, Critical
+- Type of entry
+  * E.G. Information, Debug, Warning, Error, Critical
-3. Message detail
+- Message details
-4. Debug information
+- Debug information
-5. Component that created the entry
+- Component that created the entry
-6. Correlation Id
+- Correlation Id